stephenhammy/kraken-for-wordpress/README.md

 # Kraken for WordPress
-An add-on to the [Kraken boilerplate](http://cferdinandi.github.com/kraken/) for WordPress developers.
+A lightweight boilerplate for WordPress themes.

 Kraken for WordPress includes: